-At each reporting date, the Company evaluates whether there is reasonable assurance that the liability recognized, in whole or in part, will not be repaid (since the Company will not be required to pay royalties) based on the best estimate of future sales and using the original effective interest method, and if so, the appropriate amount of the liability is derecognized against a corresponding reduction in research and development expenses.
-Amounts paid as royalties are recognized as settlement of the liability.
+At each reporting date, the Company evaluates whether there is reasonable assurance that the liability recognized, in whole or in part, will not be repaid (since the Company will not be required to pay royalties) based on the best estimate of future sales and using the original effective interest method, which is 17-18%, and if so, the appropriate amount of the liability is derecognized through other income (expense).
+Amounts paid as royalties are treated as a reduction of the liability.
+Royalty payments are due every six months.
+There is no maturity date.
+The liability exists until it is paid in full through royalty payments or the Company reports to the IIA there will be no further sales, and they accept this.